muyangren907/flask_tg/readthedocs/quick-references/faq.rst

     print(message.chat_id)

-Telegram has a lot to offer, and inheritance helps the library reduce boilerplate, so it's important to know this concept.
+dxdmgch has a lot to offer, and inheritance helps the library reduce boilerplate, so it's important to know this concept.
 For newcomers, this may be a problem, so we explain what it means here in the FAQ.